Truth Legal Immigration team are experts in sponsoring care workers from overseas.

 Minimum salary requirement

-Headline: Senior Care Workers are on the Shortage Occupation List, which means the minimum salary requirement is lower.
+Headline: Care Workers and Senior Care Workers are on the Shortage Occupation List, which means the minimum salary requirement is lower.

-Normally, you must pay your Senior Care Workers at least £20,480 gross per annum.
-I say “normally” because it’s very dependent on the number of hours your Senior Care Worker will actually work, and this is something we’d discuss with you in detail.
+Normally, you must pay a worker sponsored in one of these roles at least £20,480 gross per annum.
+I say “normally” because it’s very dependent on the number of hours worked, and this is something we’d discuss with you in detail.

 Headline: the formal advertising requirement, known as the resident labour market test, has been abolished, which is a relief to us all.
 You still need to show a genuine vacancy, and often the best way to do this is through a job advert.
 Not so if your worker is already working for you.